Pilar González i Duarte: Early life and education

 Pilar González i Duarte was born in Barcelona, 1945.
 She studied chemistry at the University of Barcelona, where she graduated in 1967 with an Extraordinary Prize.
 She did a master's degree in chemistry at the University of Michigan, and a Ph.D. at the Autonomous University of Barcelona (UAB) with Enric Casassas i Simó, where she also obtained an Extraordinary Doctorate Award.

 Career and research

 In 1990, González i Duarte became a professor at UAB, where she has held several senior positions.
 She focused her initial research on metal thiol compounds, using aliphatic mercaptans, with results that have been of interest for industrial processes of petroleum hydrodesulfurization and in the field of bioinorganics, a field in which she has also carried out several investigations.
 She has collaborated with the Pergamon publishing house in the U.K. and has been a lecturer.
 Between 1995 and 2002, she was president of the Societat Catalana de Química (Catalan Society of Chemistry), from where she promoted a new updated version of the Periodic table in Catalan.
-In 2000, she curated a traveling exhibition inaugurated at mNACTEC, with the title Todo es química (Everything is chemistry).
+In 2000, she curated a traveling exhibition inaugurated at mNACTEC, with the title Tot és química (Everything is chemistry).